-On December 1, 2022 Cognyte sold SIS to Volaris.
-The sale was accomplished by \$42.4 million in cash purchase and \$4.7 million in hold back (recorded in Prepaid expenses and other current assets).
+On December 1, 2022 Cognyte sold SIS to Volaris group ("Volaris").
+The sale was accomplished by \$42.4 million in cash purchase and \$4.7 million in hold back (recorded in Prepaid expenses and other current assets as of January 31, 2023) which was paid during the year ended January 31, 2024.
 The sale included equity interests, assets and liabilities attributable to the SIS business for a total consideration of \$47.1 million, plus a performance based earn-out, if and to the extent earned.
+As of January 31, 2024 performance targets were not reached.
 The SIS sale resulted in a pre-tax gain on sale of \$5.8 million, net of \$4.7 million closing costs included in Other income (expenses), net in the consolidated statements of operations.
-The sale price is subject to adjustment based on changes in actual closing net working capital.
-Final potential working capital adjustments are pending.
+The sale price is subject to adjustment based on changes in actual closing net working capital working capital adjustments are pending.
+The sale price was adjusted during the year ended January 31, 2024 based on changes in actual closing net working capital and the completion of asset transfer which resulted in an additional pre-tax gain of \$4.8 million recorded within other income.